Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 Configure Linear across development, staging, and production environments.

-Use when setting up multi-environment deployments, managing per-environment API keys,
+Use when setting up per-environment API keys, secret management,

-Trigger with phrases like "linear environments", "linear staging",
+Trigger: "linear environments", "linear staging", "linear dev prod",

 allowed-tools: Read, Write, Edit, Bash(vault:*), Bash(gcloud:*), Bash(aws:*)